 - Grinding the dal in pulse using a food processor yields crispy vadais and also they stay that way for few hours.

-- Those garlic skins lives a beautiful look to these vadais, do try it!
+- Those garlic skins gives a beautiful look to these vadais, do try it!